 AUDIO & VIDEO FORENSICS FAQS

 Yes.
-Primeau Forensics utilizes various methods which are accepted in the scientific community for analyzing and authenticating digital and analog audio recordings.
+Primeau Forensics utilizes various methods accepted in the scientific community for analyzing and authenticating digital and analog audio recordings.
 We have authenticated hundreds of digital and analog recordings over the last 30 years.

 Yes.
-The process of authenticating video is slightly different than audio – for digital video, the meta data is viewed and analyzed.
+The process of authenticating video is slightly different than audio.
+For digital video, the meta data is viewed and analyzed.

 Yes.
 In most cases, a quick turnaround is no problem, as long as the evidence is in your possession and you have an attorney available to discuss a forensic strategy.

 Yes.
 Ed Primeau is a qualified expert witness.
 However, there are travel expenses involved.
 So if finances are an issue, he can also testify via phone or online video.